Table of Contents

 We have a green thumb but don't have access to a garden.
 On patios, decks, and balconies, container gardens are a fantastic method for practically everyone, especially city dwellers, to produce a few herbs or greens.

-If you don't have access to an outdoor space, a sunny window will suffice.
+A sunny window will suffice if you don't have access to an outdoor space.
 Because lettuce has short roots, it thrives in containers and is one of the most straightforward vegetables to grow.

 Growth lettuce in pots also allows you to extend the growing season by starting plants indoors in early spring and moving them outside when the weather warms up.
 Similarly, as the weather cools down in the fall, you may bring your lettuce plants inside to extend the growing season.